The Yellowstone Trail developed in parallel with the nationwide effort to improve roads.

 Railroads used monopolistic freight rate-settings and had very inconvenient schedules.

-Ironically, Railroads were delivering Automobiles throughout America, and, after arriving at their destinations, it was realized there were very few roads upon which to drive the autos on!
+Railroads were delivering Automobiles throughout America, and, after arriving at their destinations, it was realized there were very few roads upon which to drive the autos on!

-1914 photo in video below courtesy Douglas County Museum, Waterville, WA.
+Photo courtesy Douglas County Museum, Waterville, WA.

 Click the Play Button below: